dtrelogan/react-formstate/api.md

 - asyncToken
 - isMessageVisible (for showing messages on blur)

-here is a list of all FieldState methods. i'll elaborate only where necessary
+here is a list of all FieldState methods. most are self-explanatory.

 ```jsx
 equals(fieldState)